------------------------------------------------

 String length is hard to replicate on a cheaper bass, so that’s a factor I’ll just have to live without.
 But string spacing is easy to replicate - just use a four-string bass.
 And as it happens, that’s exactly what I wanted.
 So, no problem there.

-I also want a bass that can go down to a low D, which I think is the lowest note that still sounds good in most contexts.
+I also want a bass that can go down to at least a low D, which I think is the lowest note that still sounds good in most contexts.
 That’s just two semitones lower than a standard four-string bass.
-So my plan is to tune the whole bass down two semitones.
+But for compatibility, I would rather have a four-string bass with a low B, so I could use the thickest strings in a five-string set.

 The Plan